circuitworkbench/android/help/articles/saving.md

 CircuitWorkbench does not auto-save.
 Remember to save before closing the editor or switching to another app, especially after a long editing session.

-The title bar shows an unsaved-changes indicator (a dot or asterisk next to the circuit name) whenever there are changes that have not been saved.
+The title bar shows an unsaved-changes indicator (an asterisk(*) before the file name in the toolbar) whenever there are changes that have not been saved.
 This clears when you save.

 WHAT GETS SAVED